Lingnaaaa/lingna/Lingna.md

 ![alt text](https://eskipaper.com/images/road-wallpaper-hd-3.jpg)
 ## **The Road Not Taken**
-by Robert Frost
+by Robert Frost <p>
-..* Two roads diverged in a yellow wood,
+..* Two roads diverged in a yellow wood,<p>
-And sorry I could not travel both
+And sorry I could not travel both <p
 And be one traveler, long I stood
 And looked down one as far as I could
 To where it bent in the undergrowth;